bustoutsolutions/siesta/README.md

 }
 ```

 Note that this is not just a toy example.
-Together with its storyboard, **this small piece of code is a fully armed and operational REST-backed user interface**, complete with content-type-aware multithreaded parsing, robust error handling, refresh throttling, and app-wide response data sharing.
+Together with its storyboard, **this small piece of code is a fully armed and operational REST-backed user interface**, complete with an activity indicator, content-type-aware threaded parsing, robust error handling, refresh throttling, and app-wide response data sharing.

 See the [user guide](Docs/index.md) and [API documentation](http://bustoutsolutions.github.io/siesta/api/) for more info.